Preparing the organisation

 An effective system to resolve and manage complaints should involve:

-- procedures for service users and their families, carers or nominees to make complaints
+- procedures for consumers and their families, carers or nominees to make complaints

 - an organised way to respond to complaints